kaist-cp/view-hw/README.md

 - `lib` and `src/lib` contains libraries not necessarily related to relaxed-memory concurrency and persistency.

-- `src/lib/Lang.v`: Definition of assembly-like language and its interpretation for both x86 and ARMv8 (corresponding to the rules on Figure TODO)
+- `src/lib/Lang.v`: Definition of assembly-like language and its interpretation for both x86 and ARMv8 (corresponding to Figure 13)

-- `src/promising/TsoPromising.v`: Definition of Px86-view and Px86-prom (corresponding to the rules on Figure TODO)
+- `src/promising/TsoPromising.v`: Definition of Px86-view and Px86-prom (corresponding to Figure 11 and 12)

-- `src/axiomatic/TsoAxiomatic.v`: Definition of Px86-axiom (corresponding to the rules on Figure TODO)
+- `src/axiomatic/TsoAxiomatic.v`: Definition of Px86-axiom (corresponding to Figure 7)

 - `src/promising/Promising.v`: Definition of PARMv8-view without
-  certification (corresponding to the rules on Figure TODO)
+  certification (corresponding to Figure 14, 15 and 16)

-- `src/axiomatic/Axiomatic.v`: Definition of PARMv8-axiom (corresponding to the rules on Figure TODO)
+- `src/axiomatic/Axiomatic.v`: Definition of PARMv8-axiom (corresponding to Figure 9)

 - `src/lcertify`: Thread-local certification

 #### Results

-- Theorem TODO: Equivalence between Px86-prom and Px86-axiom
+- Theorem 5.3: Equivalence between Px86-view and Px86-axiom
   + Theorem `axiomatic_to_promising` in `src/equiv/TsoAtoP.v`:
     Px86-axiom refines Px86-prom.
   + Theorem `promising_to_axiomatic` in `src/equiv/TsoPFtoA.v`: